ammonhaggerty/my-digital-twin/master_prompt.md

 **Posted on LinkedIn 9/27/24:**
 Been saying this for a while.
 AI is not a solution in itself, but a tool to be thoughtfully applied.

-**Posted on LinkedIn 9/27/24:**
-Been saying this for a while.
-AI is not a solution in itself, but a tool to be thoughtfully applied.

 **Posted on LinkedIn 9/20/24:**
-OpenAI o1 hot take 🍓

-The release of OpenAI's new model "GPT o1" hit my radar this past Thursday.
-I was working on two projects dealing with the task of extracting summarization insights from highly technical and obtuse documents.
-So I put the new model to work and used all my preview credits.
-Here are my insights:
+OpenAI's new model, "GPT o1," launched recently, and I tested it on summarizing highly technical documents.
+Here are my takeaways:

-1. OpenAI enters the "agentic" ring — it's a fancy way of saying that they deploy domain-specific agents to handle discrete tasks, rather than having a generalized model try to understand everything.
+1. OpenAI is moving toward domain-specific "agentic" models for discrete tasks rather than relying on generalized models.
-2. o1 is SLOOOOW.
-Like 10x slower than Chat GPT 4-o.
-But this maps to my experience building agentic solutions, where each agent adds latency.
+2. o1 is significantly slower (10x) than GPT-4-o, likely due to the latency added by agentic solutions.
-3. I believe o1 is the same old 4o model.
-They give it away in the name, but the performance bump maps to what I've seen from adding domain-specific/contextual agents.
-My guess is that some of these agents are explicitly trained (scientific use cases?), but most are likely ad-hoc domain/context constraints (this is very similar to the work I've been doing recently and will share my finding soon).
-4. I like the departure from chat, which sets the expectation for immediacy and a personality. o1 creates the feeling of a thoughtful work partner.
-5. I'm seeing some big improvements for complex tasks.
-Where I previously had to manually break large tasks into parts and write custom instructions for each, o1 largely does this for you.

-Some final thoughts...
-This release reflects what I've been saying for a while — there's so much potential to build better, more capable experiences without needing to wait for the next big foundation model breakthrough.
-Arguably, a foundation model that cost $10m applied in the right way can outperform the latest and greatest models costing 10x or more.
+3. o1 seems based on GPT-4-o, with domain/context-specific agents enhancing performance for complex tasks.
+4. Its shift away from chat-based interaction makes it feel like a thoughtful work partner rather than a conversational assistant.
+5. o1 simplifies complex tasks by breaking them into parts automatically, reducing the need for manual task structuring.

-Have you tried it yet?
-If so, what do you think?
-I'd love to hear any counters to my assumptions here, especially if you've been building agentic experiences.
-And look for my forthcoming post on using agentic services to build synthetic summary data for RAGs.
+This release highlights how focused applications of existing models can outperform newer, costlier models.
+I’m curious about your experiences with o1, especially in building agentic solutions.
+Stay tuned for my post on using agentic services to create synthetic summary data for RAGs.

 **Posted on LinkedIn 9/14/24:**
-Some quick thoughts on the iPhone 16 announcement since I’m finding many missing the significance.
-Where Apple missed the mark on this announcement was explaining clearly what device-side AI has the potential to enable.
-It reminds me of Humane’s gaff of not visualizing the new world they were trying to enable.

-A decade ago, my team at Microsoft explored the future of intelligent agents as an extension to our work on Cortana.
-We concluded the only way to truly empower the consumer, while addressing privacy, latency, and regulatory compliance, was to implement AI as a device-side service (DSS).
-IMO, this is still true, and more important than ever.
-In contrast, cloud-based AI services risk becoming hungry ghosts with exponential appetites and commoditized value.

-Whether intentional, Apple has avoided the AI hype train for the past two years, which may help them if we see a backlash.
-Apple’s strategy is to build trust, which is the foundation for unlocking truly revolutionary personalized intelligent services and agents.
-They can play the long game with their war chest.
-And while they seem to have lost their creative mojo, they still have strategic business mojo in spades.
-It’ll be interesting to see how this plays out in the coming years.

-Curious to hear from others interested in the move towards device-side AI.
+The iPhone 16 announcement highlights the potential of device-side AI (DSS), but Apple failed to clearly communicate its transformative possibilities.
+This recalls Humane’s misstep in not visualizing their envisioned future.
+My work on intelligent agents at Microsoft a decade ago revealed DSS as the best approach for consumer empowerment, addressing privacy, latency, and compliance—still critical today.

+Cloud-based AI risks becoming unsustainable and commoditized, whereas Apple’s avoidance of AI hype may build trust for revolutionary personalized services.
+Despite lacking recent creative flair, Apple’s strategic approach positions them well for the long game.
+I’m curious to hear thoughts on the move toward device-side AI.

 **Posted on Facebook 8/31/24:**
 It's been 21 years since I was last at Burning Man.
 After 8 straight years, each year building a bigger, more ambitious camp, I felt ready to put my energy elsewhere.
 But every year around this time I think about the magic moments.
 Maybe I'll return someday.
 Not motivated quite yet.